DAI-Lab-HERALD/General-Framework/Framework/Evaluation_metrics/README.md

 ```
   def allows_plot(self):
     r'''
-    If True, then the metric values will be plotted on a logarithmic y-axis.
+    If True, then plots such as calibration curves will be created.

     Returns
     -------